PowerShell: Export Last Login Date of Entra ID Users

 • If the User has never logged on, the LastLoginDate column will show Never Logged In.

-• Copy the Powershell code below and save it in a file with a .ps1 extension, for example, ExportLastlogin.ps1.
+• Copy below powershell code and save it in a file with a .ps1 extension, for example, ExportLastlogin.ps1.
 Then, execute the script to Export the date.

 ExportLastlogin.ps1